 And Johnson’s impeachment?

-There were 11 articles of impeachment leveled at Jackson based around concerns that he’s inappropriately removed the Secretary of War from his job.
+There were 11 articles of impeachment leveled at Johnson based around concerns that he’s inappropriately removed the Secretary of War from his job.
 The House impeached him, but in the Senate, the vote fell short by just one vote to remove him from office.

 And what about Nixon and GW Bush?

 An impeachment investigation was launched into Richard Nixon (president from 1969 to 1974) over allegations relating to the Watergate scandal.
 Three articles of impeachment were formally levelled at Nixon – obstruction of justice, abuse of power, and contempt of Congress.
 He resigned before the House was able to vote on impeachment.